Pentecost 4C, 2007/2016

 a common chorus from many lay people: why weren’t we told?

-They are not asking why they weren’t told about the Regulations.
+They are not asking why they weren’t told about the Regulations or Constitution.

 They are not asking why they weren’t told about the committee structures.

 They are asking why they weren’t told about, and trusted with,

 Some ministers and congregational ‘gate keepers’ have let them down!